AlgAlg01/diseaseSpreadSimulator/README.md

 pip install requirements.txt
 ```

-2. Run the GUI by running gui.py on the proyect root  (*Note:* if your config.json is already saved, you can alternatively run main.py in the src folder)
+2. Run the GUI by running gui.py on the project root  (*Note:* if your config.json is already saved, you can alternatively run main.py in the src folder)

 3. Enter the desired configuration values in the GUI:
    - Seed (for reproducibility)